lando/lando/docs/config/apache.md

 ---
-description: Add an Apache web server service to your Lando config for local development with all the power of Docker and Docker Compose; learn how to change version, setup SSL, use a custom webroot or use custom Apache config.
+description: Add an Apache web server service to your Lando config for local development with all the power of Docker and Docker Compose; learn how to change version, setup SSL, use a custom webroot or custom Apache config.
 ---

 # Apache